Eight19/Refactor/README.md

 # Accessibility Features Update

-* Refactor the marketing agency's existing website to make it more accessible.
+* Refactored the marketing agency's existing website to make it more accessible.

 ## Acceptance Criteria Met